 - joint pain and chronic muscle aches or pain

 - fingers that turn lighter when cold (Raynaud’s disease)

 - chest pain when taking a deep breath

 - chronic fatigue

 There are other types of lupus beside systemic lupus erythematosus.
 Other types include:

 Some people develop cutaneous lupus, which affects areas of sun-exposed skin.
-There are three types of cutaneous lupus: acute, subacute, and chronic.
+There are

 - a butterfly-shaped rash on face